Mokkapps/website/src/content/posts/2021/2021-11-15___document-and-test-vue-3-components-with-storybook/index.md

 ## Testing

-Now that we have our living documentation in Storybook run tests against them.
+Now that we have our living documentation in Storybook we can run tests against them.

 ### Jest Setup